Andrena on apple blossom. Photo: David Biddinger

 Minimize pesticide use

-Many insecticides and fungicides can be a general danger and harmful to managed bees, but they can have more serious impacts on wild bees because each wild bee is capable of reproducing and wild bees reproduce more slowly than honey bees.
+Many insecticides and fungicides can be a general danger and harmful to managed bees, but they can have more serious impacts on wild bees particularly solitary bees that are solely responsible for finding a nest and providing for offspring.
+Wild bees reproduce more slowly than honey bees and cannot be moved out of the orchard so may be exposed throughout the season.
 Avoid use of highly toxic pesticides that are dangerous to bees when possible and do not use them on blooming plants or near areas of pollinator habitat.

 Other beneficial insects are also supported by the same features that support pollinators, and reducing the use of insecticides will likewise benefit predatory and parasitic insects that can help reduce crop pests.
 Keep in mind that bees are present in orchards before and after bloom and may even nest within orchard rows.